DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 This example uses AlpineEM to run FDTD simulations that calculate the effective aperture area of a non-Foster loaded monopole antenna over an infinite ground plane.
 A uniform plane wave incident on the antenna is received at the non-Foster loaded port (a square coaxial port), and the effective aperture area is calculated from the received voltage and the incident plane wave information.

 The simulation outputs time-domain data for post-processing, along with a binary geometry file.
 Because SPICE is used, some post-processed values need correcting: by default, the post processor performs its algebraic calculations using a constant 50 ohm impedance.
-This value is used for post-processing only — the correct port impedance is used in the simulation itself — but since the post processor has no way of directly knowing that value, the user must sometimes manually correct for the actual impedance in the `.csv` output files (there is a note within the header if 'renormalization' is possibly needed).
+This value is used for post-processing only — the correct port impedance is used in the simulation itself — but since the post processor has no way of directly knowing that value, the user must sometimes manually correct for the actual impedance in the `.csv` output files (there is a note within the header if normalization is possibly needed).

 This example uses a square coaxial-like port, but [`statics_solver/`](./statics_solver) also includes `coax_example.py`, which supports circular coaxial ports.
 The static solver can accommodate any port shape, but square and circular coax examples are provided since they're the most common.